Resume Rundown: Tips & Tricks

 - 3 Min Read

 Your portfolio is polished and applications are ready to go out.
-Ready for the harsh truth?
+Ready for the bitter truth?
 Most places will only have time to interview the people with the most impressive resumes.
 Our interview process attempts to combat this unfortunate reality, but most places won’t be willing to give you a similar shot.

 Don’t let an application faux pas put your chances of landing an awesome internship or job in jeopardy.
 Follow these tips from former L&S intern Roberta Forman to put yourself at the top of the list when it comes to interview time.

 1. Proof, Then Proof Again